BoilingT/3D-Summer-Engine/README.md

 The purpose of this project is to get a somewhat large pool of understanding about computer graphics such as optimizations by using shaders.

 # Usage
-To test the simulation you will need to build the application on your own.
-There are no built "exe-files" in this repository.
+To test the simulation you can build the application on your own.
+You can also download the setup file in the releases https://github.com/BoilingT/3D-Summer-Engine/releases.

 ### Using this content does not gaurantee a fully working product.
 By using this product you acknowledge there will be no responsibility for the creator to update and fix problems that may occur.